yiminghit/yiminghit.github.io/_pages/about.md

 Highlights
 ======
-* [May.
-2022]  Our paper entitled "Recent Results of Energy Disaggregation with Behind-the-Meter Solar Generation" was accepted in **11th Bulk Power Systems Dynamic and Control Symposium**.
+* [May 2022]  Our paper entitled "Recent Results of Energy Disaggregation with Behind-the-Meter Solar Generation" was accepted in **11th Bulk Power Systems Dynamic and Control Symposium**.
 * [Feb.
 2022]  Our paper entitled "Bayesian Robust Hankel Matrix Completion with Uncertainty Modeling for Synchrophasor Data Recovery" was accepted in **ACM SIGENERGY Energy Informatics Review**.
 * [Jun.
 2021] Our paper entitled "Bayesian Energy Disaggregation at Substations with Uncertainty Modeling" was accepted in **IEEE Transactions on Power Systems**.
 * [Nov.
 2022] Our paper entitled "Real-time Energy Disaggregation at Substations with Behind-the-Meter Solar Generation" was accepted in **IEEE Transactions on Power Systems**.